vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 ### Liquidity SLA & risk model changes

 The template also contains changes to the following parameters that were proposed by a community member.
-Since these were communnity driven the ratioinale is not discussed here and can be found on the forums..
+Since these were community driven the rationale is not discussed here and can be found on the forums..

 - `liquiditySlaParameters.commitmentMinTimeFraction`: `0.75`
 - `liquiditySlaParameters.performanceHysteresisEpochs`: `0`